A lot or a little?

 USA welcomes two more characters to its primetime roster with this likable legal drama that toes the line between earnestness and edge.
 In many ways, it's a familiar formula, pairing two polar-opposite characters and pointing them toward a common goal (which seemed to work pretty well for White Collar).

-But it also introduces a bright, new talent in relative newcomer Patrick J. Adams, a Canadian actor who brings just the right mix of boyish charm and believability.
+But Suits also introduces a bright, new talent in relative newcomer Patrick J. Adams, a Canadian actor who brings just the right mix of boyish charm and believability.

-Families can talk about the trend of unbleeped language on cable television.
+Families can talk about the trend of unbleeped language on cable television shows like Suits.
 Why does a word like "s--t" get a pass when it used to be censored?
 What are the upsides and downsides of relaxed standards?

 What are the real-life consequences to the bad behavior you see on the show, including lying about your credentials or cheating on standardized tests?
 Are iffy choices easier to forgive if a character has good intentions?